tiresoti/xo-game/README.md

 Try to win the smart computer AI in this classical Tic Tac Toe challenge!

 My code is based on Joey De Vries [Learn OpenGL tutorial](https://learnopengl.com/) for making a 2D game Breakout.
 The */XO Game/framework* folder contains barely changed code from that tutorial.
 [You can find the source for Breakout here.](https://github.com/JoeyDeVries/LearnOpenGL/tree/master/src/7.in_practice/3.2d_game/0.full_source) Other files in the root folder of the project are either completely mine or drastically differ from the original.
+It also contains source code for all the libraries I used, it lays in corresponding directories.
  ### How to play
  1. Download the repository, unzip it
  2. Open the **Build** folder